wp-plugins/wp-crm/readme.txt

 * Renamed jquery.cookies.js to jquery.smookie.js to avoid issues with certain hosts that blocks files with the word 'cookie' in the name.
 * Many updates to Contact Forms feature.
 Shortcode can now have use_current_user and success_message arguments. use_current_user argument pre-fills the form with currently logged in user's information, and success_message sets the message to display upon successful submittal of form.
 * Added ability to mark attributes as required.
-* If a Contact Form does not have a message, it is not displayed on the "Messages" screen after submitted.
-Contact Forms can effectively be used as front-end profile updating tools.
+* If a Shortcode Form does not have a message, it is not displayed on the "Messages" screen after submitted.
+Shortcode Forms can effectively be used as front-end profile updating tools.
 * Fields can be set to be "uneditable".
 This can be used for adding a field such as "User Login" which is set by WordPress, and in most cases should not be directly editable.
 * Added "Description" field, which allows descriptions to be displayed next to input fields on profile screen.
 * Added function to delete log entries.